Snow Depth and Groomed Trail Conditions

 Park Rapids, MN 56470

-The trailhead is located in the park, which is 21 miles north of Park Rapids off of Highway 71.
-Follow park road to the visitor center or Indian Mounds parking lot.
+The trailhead is located in the park, which is 21 miles north of Park Rapids off of Highway 71 (East Entrance) or using the North Entrance along Highway 200.
+Follow park road to the Jacob V. Brower Visitor Center or the Mary Gibbs Mississippi Headwaters Center parking lot.

-Parking is available at the Visitor Center or Indian Mounds parking lot
+Parking is available at the Jacob V. Brower Visitor Center.

 Email: [email protected]